 Finally, the third category of presenting symptoms are the “alert” or hyper-alert symptoms.
 This group can include poor sleep, being “edgy” and irritable, and being unexpectedly quick to anger.
 Another part of this area is confusion or being mentally unclear.
-The person might have trouble just thinking.
+The person might have trouble just trying to think.
 He might be always on the alert for trouble, ready to take action.
-Ready with a dollar’s worth of response to a nickel’s worth of provocation.
-Another type of non-proportional reaction.
+Ready with a dollar’s worth of response to a nickel’s worth of threat.

 A Bit of Medical History – A Condition Since the Start of Mankind